Beechfield, Baltimore

 The community's boundaries form an inverted pyramid shape, with Frederick Avenue (north) drawing a line across the top from Baltimore County (west) to South Beechfield Avenue (east).
 Frederick Avenue, Maryland Route 144, becomes Frederick Road as it continues west into Baltimore County.
 Beechfield's eastern boundary begins at the intersection of Beechfield Avenue and Frederick Avenue (north) to the point where the Baltimore County line crosses Beechfield Avenue (south), the apex of the Beechfield pyramid.

+Most of the homes (96.8%) in Beechfield are townhouses.
+More than 50% were built before 1960.